PerMedCoE/permedcoe_doc/src/04_creating/03_croupier/croupier.rst

 from the base type.
 For tasks of type ``croupier.nodes.PyCOMPSsJob``, like in above example, the properties required to define a task are encoded under the ``job_options`` property:

-- ``modules``: list of module commands to be executed before the application is submitted by the PYCOMPSs manager.
+- ``pre_script``: list of commands to be executed before the application is submitted by the PYCOMPSs manager.
 - ``app_name``: the name of the application
-- ``app_source``: path to the application source, from where it will be deployed
+- ``app_source``: path to the application task source, from where it will be executed
 - ``env``: list of environment variables
 - ``compss_args``: list of PYCOMPSs arguments.
 See `PYCOMPSs documentation <https://pycompss.readthedocs.io/en/stable/Sections/03_Execution_Environments/01_Master_worker/01_Local/01_Executing.html#runcompss-command>`_ for more details
 - ``app_file``: path to the application executable file, in the deployed folder